NEWS

 29.07.2021 – Neckarquelle

-History: The ProKids Foundation is commissioning a film about Schwenningen's past.
-A public premiere will take place in November, and the DVD will serve as learning material for schoolchildren.
+History: The ProKids Foundation is producing a film about Schwenningen's past.
+A public premiere will take place in November, and the DVD is intended to serve as learning material for students.

-But one shoot at Orca, and then all the sequences are in the can.
-Film service provider Aromadeck filmed in Schwenningen for two years on behalf of the ProKids Foundation.
+But then, one last shoot at Orca, and all the sequences were in the can.
+For two years, the film service provider Aromadeck filmed in Schwenningen on behalf of the ProKids Foundation.
 The result is a city portrait that depicts the district's eventful industrial history in the here and now.
-Consequently, the cameramen began their work on July 6, 2019, when Schwenningen celebrated the 200th birthday of its industrial pioneer Johannes Bürk – the man who, at the time, ensured the connection to the railway network.
+Fittingly, the camera crew began their work on July 6, 2019, when Schwenningen celebrated the 200th birthday of its industrial pioneer Johannes Bürk – the man who was instrumental in bringing the town to the railway network.

-and thus triggered the economic boom during the Gründerzeit period 150 years ago.
-Joachim Spitz, chairman of the foundation's board and founder of ProKids, is behind the film project.
-He wants to contribute to the history education of elementary school students.
-"I want to bring Schwenningen's history into the classroom," he says.
+and thus triggered the economic boom during the Gründerzeit (founding era) 150 years ago.
+Behind the film project is Joachim Spitz, chairman of the foundation's board and driving force behind ProKids.
+He wants to contribute to the historical education of elementary school students.
+"I want to bring Schwenningen's history into the classrooms," he says.
 The target group is 12- to 15-year-olds.
-The idea came to him when he read in the newspaper that the Schwenningen Local History Museum could only be visited in small groups for fire safety reasons.
+The idea came to him when he read in the newspaper that, for fire safety reasons, the Schwenningen local history museum could only be visited in small groups.

-This got him thinking, and eventually he came up with the idea of producing a film about the past, which could be distributed free of charge to schools and used in classrooms.
-Because history is also, to a certain extent, a part of identity, which we lose when the number of contemporary witnesses dwindles.
+This got him thinking and eventually led him to the idea of producing a film about the past that could be distributed free of charge to schools and used in lessons.
+Because history is also, to some extent, a part of our identity, which we lose when the number of eyewitnesses dwindles.

-Joachim Spitz was met with open arms by the mayor; Jürgen Roth welcomed the idea and secured municipal support through freelance cultural scientist Dr. Sabine Dietzig-Schicht.
-She oversaw the film project on behalf of the municipality and participated in numerous meetings with local history experts, who also contributed their expertise—primarily Dr. Annemarie-Conradt-Mach and Siegfried Heinzmann from the Schwenningen Local History Association.
+Joachim Spitz found a receptive audience in the mayor; Jürgen Roth approved of the project and secured municipal support through the freelance cultural studies scholar Dr. Sabine Dietzig-Schicht.
+She oversaw the film project on behalf of the municipality and participated in numerous meetings with local history experts, who also contributed their knowledge – most notably Dr. Annemarie Conradt-Mach and Siegfried Heinzmann from the Schwenningen Local History Society.

-"I would like Schwenninger History in the classroom bring."
+"I would like Schwenningen History into classroom bring."

-And, of course, Dr. Michael Hütt, the director of the Clock Industry Museum, was also present at the table.
+And of course, Dr. Michael Hütt, the director of the Clock Industry Museum, was also at the table.
 City guide Michael Kopp also contributed to the historical city portrait, which consists of two 35-minute parts.
-He expertly reports on the Gründerzeit (founding period) and what happened in Schwenningen at that time.
+He expertly recounts the founding era and what happened in Schwenningen during that time.

-One of the settings for a Kopp interview is the bathhouse of the Kienzle Villa, which manufacturer Jakob Kienzle had built for his daughters around 100 years ago.
-Joachim Spitz is enthusiastic: "Although I was born in Schwenningen, I didn't know much of what Michael Kopp says in the film."
+The bathhouse of the Kienzle villa, which factory owner Jakob Kienzle had built for his daughters around 100 years ago, serves as one of the backdrops for a Kopp interview.
+Joachim Spitz is enthusiastic: "Although I'm a native of Schwenningen, there was much I didn't know that Michael Kopp talks about in the film."

-The filmmakers from Aromadeck are currently reviewing the material and adding final sequences.
+The filmmakers from Aromadeck are currently reviewing the footage and adding final sequences.
 The film will then be edited over the summer.
-Selected scenes from the production will also be used for an image clip that the city of Schwenningen plans to publish online.
-This was a particular concern of the mayor.
-The main work, however, is not available online.
-It will be released on DVD and later distributed to interested Schwenningen residents in exchange for a donation – the schools, however, will receive the media free of charge.
-A public premiere is planned for mid-November, either in the "Capitol" or in the Neckarhalle – with NECKARQUELLE as media partner.
-Before the film is shown on the giant screen, there will be a roundtable discussion with those involved: Mayor Jürgen Roth, Joachim Spitz, Siegfried Heinzmann, and Michael Kopp will discuss the development of the industrial city of Schwenningen.
+Selected scenes from the production will also be used for a promotional video that the city of Schwenningen plans to publish online.
+This was a particular priority for the mayor.
+The main film, however, will not be available online.
+It will be pressed onto DVD and later distributed to interested residents of Schwenningen in exchange for a donation – schools will receive the DVDs free of charge.
+A public premiere is scheduled for mid-November, either at the Capitol or the Neckar Hall – with NECKARQUELLE as the media partner.
+Before the film is shown on the big screen, there will be a panel discussion with those involved: Mayor Jürgen Roth, Joachim Spitz, Siegfried Heinzmann, and Michael Kopp will discuss the development of the industrial city of Schwenningen.

-On July 6, 2019, the NECKARQUELLE celebrated Schwenningen's connection to the railway network and thus the beginning of industrialization with a historic steam train ride.
-On that day, filming began for the ProKids Foundation's film about Schwenningen's recent local history.
+On July 6, 2019, the NECKARQUELLE, among others, celebrated Schwenningen's connection to the railway network and thus the beginning of industrialization with a ride on a historic steam train.
+Filming also began that day for the ProKids Foundation's film about recent local history in Schwenningen.

 Photo: NQ Archive